nymtech/sphinx/README.md

 ### Benchmarks

-Rust benchmarks are currently an unstable feature.
-To run them, use:
+To run benchmarks, use:

 ```
-rustup run nightly cargo bench
+cargo bench
 ```

 Rust benchmarks run the operation multiple times to give a consistent output and report back in the number of nanoseconds (billionths of a second) per iteration. `1000000000 / result` gives you the number of operations per second.